Mount Lavinia Hotel: History

 The works were completed in 1830 however in 1831 Barnes was appointed as Commander in-Chief in India.
 His successor Sir Robert Wilmot-Horton chose not to reside at Mount Lavinia and it was therefore recommended that the building be disposed of.
 In 1842 the British government sold the building at auction, with Rev. Dr. John MacVicar, the Colonial Chaplain purchasing it.
 The mansion was subsequently converted into an asylum for the insane.

-In 1877 the government constructed a railway line along the coast (the second railway line in Ceylon).
-The railway line passed in front of Mount Lavinia, connecting the house directly to the harbor at Colombo.
+In 1877 the government constructed a railway line along the coast.
+This second railway line in Ceylon passed in front of Mount Lavinia, connecting the house directly to the harbor at Colombo.
 Seeing the potential for profit, developers bought the dilapidated mansion and turned it into an opulent hotel, The Mount Lavinia Grand Hotel.
 Later two additional wings were added to the building.

-In 1927 the hotel was purchased by Arthur Ephraums, the owner of several other prestigious hotels, the Globe Hotel, the Bristol Hotel and the Whitehorse Hotel in Colombo, and was managed by Cargills & Co.
+In 1927 the hotel was purchased by Arthur Ephraums, the owner of the Globe, Bristol and Whitehorse hotels in Colombo, and was managed by Cargills & Co.
 The following year he sold it to C.H.Z.
 Fernando.

 In 1939 following the commencement of World War II Ceylon, the centre of the British Empire's rubber supply, quickly became a priority for the Allies and a target for the Axis forces.
 The Mount Lavinia Hotel was commandeered by the British Army as a supply base and housed the No 35 British General Hospital from 1942 to 1946.

 The hotel was sold in 1944 to Ceylon Hotels Corporation Ltd and later in 1948, the year in which Ceylon achieved Independence; the hotel was sold to H. J. Pilbrow and then sold again in 1955 to P. A. Ediriweera.

 In 1957 a number of scenes in the film, The Bridge on the River Kwai, were filmed at the hotel.

 In the 1970s, Hyatt assumed operation of the hotel and it became the Mount Lavinia Hyatt for a number of years.

 In 1975 U. K. Edmund purchased the hotel becoming the director and chairman of the hotel until his death in 1985, when the property then passed to his son, Sanath Ukwatte, who is the present chairman of the hotel group.

 In January 2011 four blue plaques were installed at the hotel's entrance, commemorating Sir Thomas Maitland, Sir Robert Brownrigg, Sir Edward Paget and Sir Edward Barnes, all of whom resided in the building when it was the governor's residence.